AgileVentures/av-static-website/source/blog_articles/2016-11-16-automating-what-to-do-next.html.markdown

 2) throughout process rather than adding new features, new elements or major refactoring to the existing ticket, freely make new tickets to go on to the backlog (on waffle)
 ```

 Hopefully that was some help.
-It's seems transparent in my mind as a way of doing distributed Agile work, but there's no reason why others should have that pattern in their minds.
+It seems transparent in my mind as a way of doing distributed Agile work, but there's no reason why others should have that pattern in their minds.
 Would be great to have one of those animated videos showing the flow.

 Michael and I started off following the above pattern for WSO after lunch.
 We went through the open pull requests, "in progress" tickets, the "ready" column and the "estimated" column.
 We have an additional column in WSO called estimated for those tickets we have voted on but yet to prioritise: